zahrabateninia/Weather-App/README.md

 # Weather Forecast App

 This is a simple weather forecast web application that allows users to search for weather information for specific locations.
-Users can toggle between displaying the temperature in Celsius.

 ## Features